Ngorongoro in Tanzania

 3. Serengeti Pioneer Camp

 Set in the Moru Kopjes area of the South Central Serengeti, Serengeti Pioneer Camp is right in the heart of the action.
-You’ll have easy access to witness the Great Migration, panoramic views of Moru Kopjes, and the classic Big Five.
-With only twelve luxury tents, feauturing vintage furnishings and modern facilities, you’ll come home to comfort after a long day of adventure in the Serengeti.
+You’ll have easy access to the Great Migration, panoramic views of Moru Kopjes, and the classic Big Five.
+With only twelve luxury tents, featuring vintage furnishings and modern facilities, you’ll come home to comfort after a long day of adventure in the Serengeti.

 2. Ngorongoro Conservation Area

-rhino sitting among wildflowers in the ngorongoro crater, tanzaniaGo to see Rhino in the Ngorongoro Conservation Area
+tanzania_ngorongoro_crater_black_rhinoGo to see Rhino in the Ngorongoro Conservation Area

 Top highlights

-• Incredible wildlife viewing all year round.
+• Year-round wildlife viewing

-• Discover the local Maasai culture and the ancient hominid fossils of Olduvai Gorge.
+• Maasai culture and Olduvai Gorge

 Quick facts